-Preschool К-З 4-8 9-12 Employees Page # Use of Face Coverings in School Students and employees can wear their own face coverings or use district-provided face coverings.
+Preschool K-3 4-8 9-12 Employees Page # Use of Face Coverings in School Students and employees can wear their own face coverings or use district-provided face coverings.
 Indoor mask breaks allowed under certain circumstances.
-Additional guidance on types of face coverings allowed and alterna- tives for students with disabilities: see page 27 Not required Required at all times on-site indoors, on the school bus, and outdoors when social distancing is not possible.
-Exceptions: eating or drink- ing when 6 feet apart or during mask break.
+Additional guidance on types of face coverings allowed and alternatives for students with disabilities: see page 27 Not required Required at all times on-site indoors, on the school bus, and outdoors when social distancing is not possible.
+Exceptions: eating or drinking when 6 feet apart or during mask break.
 Required at all times on-site indoors, on the school bus, and outdoors when social distancing is not possible.
-Exceptions: eating or drink- ing when 6 feet apart or during mask break.
+Exceptions: eating or drinking when 6 feet apart or during mask break.
 Required at all times on-site indoors, on the school bus, and outdoors when social distancing is not possible.
-Exceptions: eating or drink- ing when 6 feet apart or during mask break.
+Exceptions: eating or drinking when 6 feet apart or during mask break.
 Required at all times indoors for all employees unless alone in a room or office.
-Required at all times in common areas indoors, and outdoors if social distancing is not possible.
+Required at all times in common areas indoors.
+Required outdoors if social distancing is not possible.
 Required at all times for bus drivers.
 26 Sanitizing Routines Disinfectant will be ap ing is occupied the hig wipes will be available rooms.
-29 Transportation Face coverings are mandatory on school buses.
-Students are expected to wash hands thoroughly before leaving for school.
-Students will have assigned seats on the bus.
-Windows will be open on the bus, weather permitting.
-Buses will be disinfected twice per day.
-31 Technology Use Additional wording re and up strongly encou for parents/guardians 35 School Lunch and Breakfast Program For students on-site, i be spaced at least six site that day, or who a pickup on a predesign 38 Before School Program Only students who attend on- site that day may participate in the Before School Program 40 LEAP LEAP will operate on site with additional remote support for students who are not at-site that day.
-The program will conclude at 6:00 PM each day.
-40 Athletics The District will offer sports with certain strategies and safeguards in place for health and safety.
-42
+29 Transportation Face coverings are mathoroughly before lea will be open on the bu 31 Technology Use Additional wording re and up strongly encou for parents/guardians 35 School Lunch and Breakfast Program For students on-site, r be spaced at least six site that day, or who a pickup on a predesign 38 Before School Program Only students who attend on- site that day may participate in the Before School Program 40 LEAP LEAP will operate additional remot students who are day.
+The prograr at 6:00 PM each info about full da 40 Athletics The District will c certain strategies in place for healt s and safeguards 42